-The distance between teeth – it determines how effectively it’ll cut branches of different thickness.
+The distance between teeth – it determines how effectively it’ll cut branches of different thicknesses.
 I prefer blades that can cut branches up to ¾ inches thick.

 Single-sided or dual-sided? – Single-sided blades are easier to control and maneuver, but they’re less efficient when it comes to cutting.
 In contrast, dual-action blades are a little tougher to control, but they cut quite more efficiently and reduces vibration by quite a significant margin.

-Blade Length – Similar like above, shorter blades are more comfortable to control, but they cut less within a certain time.
+Blade length – Similar to above, shorter blades are more comfortable to control, but they cut less within a certain time.
 Longer ones make the machine heavier thus they’re tougher to control, but they cut more.
 Consider getting shorter ones (around 20 inches or less) if you have small areas to cut.
 Larger ones if you need to reach far and cut a lot.

 Ease of Operation & Security

 - Weight – The lighter the trimmer is, the easier it is to maneuver aka operate.